ahmetb/kubernetes-network-policy-recipes/01-deny-all-traffic-to-an-application.md

 ### Remarks

-In the manifest above, we target Pods with `app=web,env=prod` labels to police the newtork.
+In the manifest above, we target Pods with `app=web,env=prod` labels to police the network.
 This manifest file is missing the `spec.ingress` field.
 Therefore it is not allowing any traffic into the Pod.

 If you create another NetworkPolicy that gives some Pods access to this application